owpengram/owpengram-server/README.md

 - 🔑 Self-hosted "Log in with Telegram" (OpenID Connect) and passkey sign-in
 - 🌐 Message translation and AI-assisted compose
 - 📇 Contacts, dialogs sync, chat folders, public link landing pages
+- 🔎 **Self-configuring clients** — "Add Server" needs only `host:port`; the
+  server publishes its DC id, RSA key and identity over a well-known HTTP path
+- 👥 **Multi-operator admin panel** — named operator accounts with scoped permissions, instead of one shared password
+- 🗄️ **Storage management** — usage breakdown, retention rules, and guarded purge of orphaned or expired media
+- 👋 Welcome messages and login-code templates you can edit from the panel
+- 🧙 **First-run web setup wizard** — server identity, public address, Bot API and your operator account, then a restart, all from the browser
 - 🖥️ Admin API and web UI for operations, plus a TUI server panel to run it all

 <details>